 Yellowhammer: British Birding

-Yellowhammer is a bird that should be common in the farmland close to where I come from in Northwest Kent.
-There is a mixture of arable and pasture with plenty of hedgerows which should supply this species with a suitable habitat, but I can walk a long way without hearing its distinct call.
-Around 25 [...]
+Nick Yellowhammer is a bird that should be common in the farmland close to where I come from in Northwest Kent.
+There is a mixture of arable land, growing wheat and onions on rotation as well as some pasture with plenty of old hedgerows which should supply this species with a suitable habitat, but I can [...]